jprl01/SEC/README.md

  javac *.java src/pt/ulisboa/tecnico/meic/sirs/*.java        [Compiles all the needed classes]
 ```
 **2) Running the tests**

-For testing we developed 6 PuppetMasters, what they do is open 5 separate windows command lines, 4 of them running servers and the other one running the Client, if not on a windows system you can run the tests by hand, following the instructions in 2.2).
+For testing we developed 6 PuppetMasters, what they do is open 5 separate windows command lines, 4 of them running servers and the other one running the Client, if you're on windows you can check how to run the Puppet Masters on 2.1) and if not, follow the instructions in 2.2).

-In order to test critical cases we implemented variations of the client and server that are identical, adding/changing only snippets of code to verify the tests described more in depth in our report.\
+In order to test critical cases we implemented variations of the client and server that are identical, adding/changing only snippets of code to verify the tests described more in depth in our report.

 We also recorded 6 videos running the regular case and the 5 tests, which we uploaded on this google drive:
 [Link](https://drive.google.com/drive/folders/1iY1liEoRPWTBK1gv5Wx32qDwiy3i2pS0)

 **2.1) Commands with PupperMasters(Windows)**